ameyagidh/ameyagidh/README.md

 <!--I'm proud to have completed the Machine Learning Certification from [Stanford University](https://www.stanford.edu/) and the Deep Learning Specialization by [Andrew Ng](https://www.andrewng.org/).-->

-My journey led me to diverse sectors including pharmaceuticals, agriculture, retail, manufacturing, and automobiles.
-I've gained invaluable insights from companies like Delsys, Adagrad AI, ABP Systems and Solutions, and also through my contributions at [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/).
+My journey led me to diverse sectors including Electromyography (EMG), Health Care, ECommerce, Finance, and automobiles.
+I've gained invaluable insights from companies like Delsys, Adagrad AI, ABP Systems and Solutions.

 <h2>🪚🔧 My Skills 🛠️</h2>

 My coding journey began with __C__ language, and from there, I've evolved into a Python enthusiast.
-Proficiency in languages like __Python__ forms the backbone of my journey, where I've grown from a coding enthusiast into a skilled __Software Engineer__ and __Machine Learning Engineer__.
+Proficiency in languages like __Java__,__C++__,__Java Script__ forms the backbone of my journey, where I've grown from a coding enthusiast into a skilled __Software Engineer__ , __Full Stack Developer__ and __Machine Learning Engineer__.
 My toolkit includes:

 <p align="center">
     <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=darkgreen">